 She sighs.
 She asked that question a lot when she first arrived, hoping for some concrete milestone that would provide a light at the end of the tunnel, but the answer never changes.
 Abandon all hope, she thinks.
 “Right, but why is Ben here?
-Why does he have to keep doing this?” she says.
+Why does he have to keep doing this?”

 “He keeps holding onto lies and false hope, refusing to believe what you did.
 His soul can’t move on until he accepts that you’re really a monster and forgives you for it.”
 The man chuckles.
 “Who knows when that’ll be.
 He just loves you so damned much.”